zbengt/zbengt.github.io/_posts/2021-07-12-manual_modules_3.md

 tags: manual clustering
 ---

+UPDATE: Changed the bar for gene expression by 2021-08-09.
+Protocol was the same otherwise For more info, refer to the lab notebook post for Aug.
+9th, 2021

 This hasn't exactly been the most productive few weeks I've had, but for some extremely happy reasons!
 Matthew and I took a trip up to Alaska and got engaged!!
 As a result, I haven't exactly been too focused on crabs for the past week or two, but you know what - I think it's worth it.

 Alright, now we're back in Seattle, so now it's back to business.
 A quick and broad recap: